 Is innovation in the property search market stagnating?

 Consumers in other industries are increasingly willing to give their data in return for a better experience and making more relevant connections and matches.
-Just ask friends who use dating apps and site how much information they share to find the perfect someone or some thing(s).
+Just ask friends who use dating apps how much information they share to find the perfect someone or some thing(s).
 People are even willing to pay companies and give them more data in return for richer functionality and shortlisting capabilities or to get a chance to view something first.
-Other examples include the insurance industry where consumers are willing to give their driving data in order to secure better value premiums.
+Meanwhile in the insurance industry consumers are willing to give their driving data in order to secure better value premiums.
 This begs the question:

 Is the residential property sector adapting to changing consumer needs and behaviours such as those willing to give companies more personal data in return for better value?

-Expand the sections below to see evolutions in the online property arena you may have missed, and to discover exciting technologies being developed that seekto change how you interact with property:
+Expand the sections below to see evolutions in the online property arena you may have missed, and to discover exciting technologies being developed that seek to change how you interact with property or find your perfect home or investment:

 The pandemic has forced technology to adapt